 I spent the first 19 years of my life on a self-centered ambition of more.

 More love.
 More attention.
 More happiness.
 More friends.
 More boyfriends.
 More achievements.
 More hobbies.
 More travel.
 More popularity.
 More beauty.
 More success.

-Ironically, more was never enough.
+It was never enough.

 But during the first four months of college, I was curious, could God be the “more” I had spent my life searching for?
 I started asking friends in dorms, classes, and parties just the same, “Don't you think there is something more in this life than this?
 Do you think it's God?"
-Nearly everyone I met would respond, "What are you talking about?
+Nearly everyone I met would respond the same: "What are you talking about?
 What's got into you?
 Oh, you're just drunk!"

 They kick you out of the dorms in America for Christmas, otherwise, I would have stayed.
-My parent's houses were places I avoided for nearly my entire life for both the pain I encountered in them and the mistakes I felt ashamed of.
+My parent's homes were places I avoided for nearly my entire life for both the pain I encountered in them and the mistakes I felt ashamed of.
 This was a real breaking point for me.

 I'll never forget that Christmas morning.

 I wasn't sure if God was real, or that he could hear me, but I fell to my knees and prayed anyway, "God there has got to be something more to this life.
 If you are real, reveal yourself to me."

 That same day, my grandparents pulled me aside asking if we could "talk.”
 It was very uncharacteristic.
 My meek and trembling grandma said, "Rachel, your grandpa and I have been praying for you.
 This morning we think God said He wants to reveal Himself to you.
 Does that mean anything to you?"
 In that moment, I was sure God was real.

 They told me if I went back to my campus, I could go to a Christian organization to hear more about Jesus.
 Without hesitation, I went.
 The people I met were radiating joy – it totally freaked me out.
 They seemed to have something I didn't.
 To my surprise, they did not reject me; they actually embraced me.